-Business process modeling for e-business describes how a business completes missions or tasks.
+Business process modeling for ehealth describes how a business completes missions or tasks.
 A single model focuses on a one business task and its completion.
 It takes many process models to illustrate how a business carries out its daily functions.

 Processes can be made up of many actors (people, organizations or even systems) simultaneously performing a wide array of tasks.
 The actors must complete their tasks in a logical, coordinated process to accomplish the overall goal.
 Most processes have critical decision points where the process flow can either focus on the status of the system or a specific process execution.